National School Lunch Program

 - USDA School Meal Programs: How and Why the Cost of Food Purchases Varies Across Locales

 In response to concerns about the role of the school meal environment in children's diets and other issues, the Healthy, Hunger-Free Kids Act of 2010 established updated nutrition standards for school meals and for non-USDA foods (often called "competitive foods") sold at schools participating in USDA's school meal programs.
 The legislation authorized an additional 6-cent payment for each meal when schools demonstrated that they were serving meals that met the new standards; the legislation also established new regulations for meal prices charged to students not certified for free or reduced-price meals.
-The Act also created the Community Eligibility Provision, a new option that allows high-poverty schools to offer free meals to all students.
+The Act also created the Community Eligibility Provision, an option that allows high-poverty schools to offer free meals to all students.
 See the report:Characteristics of School Districts Offering Free School Meals to All Students Through the Community Eligibility Provision of the National School Lunch Program

-USDA is also encouraging school districts to use locally-produced foods in school meals and to use "farm-to-school" activities to spark students' interest in trying new foods.
-More than 4 in 10 U.S school districts reported participating in farm-to-school activities which includes serving local foods in the 2013-14 or 2014-15 school years.
+USDA also encourages school districts to use locally-produced foods in school meals and to use "farm-to-school" activities to spark students' interest in trying new foods.
+More than 4 in 10 U.S school districts reported participating in farm-to-school activities, which includes serving local foods, in the 2013-14 or 2014-15 school years.
 A recent ERS study found that school districts with enrollment above 5,000 students, urban districts, and districts located in counties with a higher density of farmers' markets were more likely to serve local foods daily.
 Higher-income districts, those districts with higher levels of college attendance, and districts in States with more legislated policies supporting farm-to-school programs were also more likely to serve local foods daily.
 See the report:Daily Access to Local Foods for School Meals: Key Drivers